 I’ve gathered up some ideas in this article that might help you upgrade your pavilion and transform your patio into your favorite comfort zone.

-Go green
+Go Green

 Image credit: momfuse.com

-This is the perfect solution for someone that loves the atmosphere created by plants but doesn’t want to limit ground space.
+Speaking from the experience of a true plant lover like myself, this is the perfect solution for someone that loves the atmosphere created by plants but doesn’t want to limit ground space.

-Cozy up in a greenhouse-like space
+Cozy Up in a Greenhouse-Like Space

 Image credit: idealhome.co.uk

-Bring the forest home
+Bring the Forest Home

 For a bolder look, skip potted plants and go for a tree!
 Letting it branch out to blend with your space will make you feel more in tune with nature.
-Not to mention, it’ll automatically turn your space into a mini magical forest and serve as a beautiful addition to a simple outdoor space.
-Go for a mulberry tree or a grapevine, like in this pinterest.com post.

-Add a taste of the Arabian Nights
+Add a Taste of the Arabian Nights

-Set up a tent
+Set up a Tent

 Image credit: spelldesigns.com

-Make it boho chic
+Make it Boho Chic

 Image credit: hehousethatlarsbuilt.com

-Go crazy with pattern
+Go Crazy with Pattern

 Image credit: 1001gardens.org

-Speaking of food…
+Speaking of Food…

-Install a built-in grill
+Install a Built-In Grill

 Image credit: curbly.com

-Keep it basic
+Keep it Basic

 Image credit: housebeautiful.com

-Image credit: katydidandkid.com
+Image credit: @revistaaec

 Sounds a little extra, but is it really?
-Go for a full-on pavilion remake, with countertops, shelves, cupboards, and even mismatched tiles for a literal piece of home, outdoors!
-For a natural feel that matches your backyard atmosphere, go for rustic wood, like pine, red oak, or hickory.
-Not convinced yet?
-Check out katydidandkid.com and you’ll be sold.
+I went for a full-on pavilion remake, with countertops, shelves, cupboards, and even mismatched tiles for a literal piece of home, outdoors!

-Take the grilling outside
+Take the Grilling Outside

 Image credit: thecreativityexchange.com

-A simple grill sometimes changes the whole atmosphere, especially when you throw on a couple of steaks!
+I’m pretty sure you’ll agree with me on this: a simple grill sometimes changes the whole atmosphere, especially when you throw on a couple of steaks!
 No need to overcrowd the space with unnecessary counters if you don’t plan on using them.

-Keep it warm
+Keep it Warm

 Image credit: westerntimberframe.com